peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

 Returns the largest value that's less than the given value.
 Returns negative infinity if the result is negative infinity.
-Signals FlagInvalid and returns NaN if the parameter <i>ctx</i>
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter <i>ctx</i>
  is null, the precision is 0, or  <i>ctx</i>
  has an unlimited exponent range.